AhmedAlfahdi/AHK-V2-Tools/README.md

 1. Ensure you have AutoHotkey v2 installed (v1.x will not work)
 2. Clone this repository or download zip file
 3. Run `src/main.ahk` as Administrator
+4. Run `src/setup-startup.bat` as Administrator to setup the script to run on startup

 ## Features